SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Program Semantics

 Program semantics refers to the meaning or behavior of a computer program, describing what it does when it runs, including input processing, computations, and output~\cite{hennessy1990semantics, winskel1993formal}.
 Understanding program semantics is crucial for ensuring programs behave correctly and meet their intended purpose.

 Program semantics can be represented in various modalities.
 A high-level description outlines a program's intended functionality, while fine-grained semantics detail the actions and side effects of each line of code, including data manipulation and state changes.
-This detailed understanding helps developers write better code and aids in code reviewing, debugging, and team communication, known as rubber duck debugging \cite{hunt2000pragmatic}.
+This detailed understanding helps developers write better code and aids in code reviewing, debugging, and team communication.
 Fine-grained semantics can be concrete or abstract.
 Concrete semantics (e.g., program traces) capture actual execution effects, while abstract semantics focus on key input-output relationships and overall program effects, abstracting away lower-level details \cite{gunter1992semantics, stoy1981denotational}.
-To this end, following the existing literature on program semantics~\cite{hennessy1990semantics, winskel1993formal}, we curate the following semantic information corresponding to each source code.
+Following the existing literature on program semantics~\cite{hennessy1990semantics, winskel1993formal}, we curate the following semantics.

 \paragraph{Approximate Semantics} describes the overall objectives of a program, often articulated through docstrings or documentation~\cite{mcconnell2004code, thomas2019pragmatic}.
-These Natural Language descriptions provide an overview of the program's goals and anticipated results, ensuring that the implementation aligns with the intended high-level functionalities (See the green box in Figure~\ref{fig:semcoder}).
+These Natural Language descriptions provide an overview of the program's goals and anticipated results, ensuring that the implementation aligns with the intended high-level functionalities (blue box in Figure~\ref{fig:semantics_def}).

+\paragraph{Symbolic Semantics} represents complex functionality and logic in a way that both humans and machines can interpret consistently.
+It refers to the layer of meaning derived from the symbols, syntax, and structure of source code (pink box in Figure~\ref{fig:semantics_def}).
+It describes how code represents high-level functionality and logic by focusing on those constructs within the source code that symbolize particular behaviors, concepts, or operations in the program design.

 \paragraph{Operational Semantics} describe how the individual steps in a source code execute~\cite{plotkin1981structural, hennessy1990semantics, winskel1993formal}.
 It focuses on describing the concrete execution of a program in a step-by-step manner, detailing how each action transforms the program's state.
-This approach is particularly useful for reasoning about the dynamic behavior of programming languages (See the middle yellow box in Figure~\ref{fig:semcoder}).
+This approach is particularly useful for reasoning about the dynamic behavior of programming languages (yellow box in Figure~\ref{fig:semantics_def}).